 The company assesses the value of stock for any impairment at the end of each reporting period.
-Management consider factors including the length of time stock has been held, batch expiry dates, historical experience of sales and orders held.
-See note 10 for the net carrying amount of stock and associated impairment provisions.
+Management considers factors including batch expiry dates, historical experience of sales and orders held.
+See note 11 for the net carrying amount of stock and associated impairment provisions.